Coconut Oil Vs. Moroccan Oil for Frizzy Hair

 Argan Oil Benefits

 As an oil treatment, Argan oil provides instant shine, smoothness and frizz control.
 It helps seal the hair cuticle to protect against damage caused by chemicals as well as excessive heat from styling and environmental abuses.
-Read the product label to see where Argania Spinosa Kernel Oil, or Argan oil, is listed as an ingredient.
+Read the product label to see where Argania Spinosa kernel oil -- or Argan oil -- is listed as an ingredient.
 The earlier you find it in the list, the greater the quantity found in the product.

 Coconut Oil Benefits

-A study by researchers A. S. Rele and R. B. Mohile published in the "Journal of Cosmetic Science" in 2003 showed that coconut oil reduced protein loss for both undamaged and damaged hair when used as a pre-wash and post-wash grooming product.
+A study by researchers A. S. Rele and R. B. Mohile, published in the "Journal of Cosmetic Science" in 2003, showed that coconut oil reduced protein loss for both undamaged and damaged hair when used as a pre-wash and post-wash grooming product.
 The researchers suggest that since coconut oil is a triglyceride of a principal fatty acid -- lauric acid -- it has a high affinity for hair proteins.
-The study said "because of its low molecular weight and straight linear chain, [coconut oil] is able to penetrate inside the hair shaft."
+The study said “because of its low molecular weight and straight linear chain, [coconut oil] is able to penetrate inside the hair shaft.”

-Stylist and make-up artist Katie Chacon prefers Argan oil-based products for her clients.
-"The molecules in Moroccan oil are small enough to penetrate the cortex of the hair.
-So while the oil gives hair the appearance of shine, it is also repairing, rejuvenating and moisturizing from inside the hair shaft.
+Both products leave a sheen to hair; however, people with frizzy and unruly hair may have better results when using products containing Argan oil.
+Stylist and makeup artist Katie Chacon of Fusion Salon and Spa in Folsom, California, prefers Argan oil-based products for her clients.
+“The molecules in Moroccan oil are small enough to penetrate the cortex of the hair.
+So while the oil gives hair the appearance of shine, it is also repairing, rejuvenating and moisturizing from inside the hair shaft."
 Chacon said Moroccan oil is the perfect complement to human hair.
-"It's packed with antioxidants and vitamins E and F," she said.
-"Our hair and skin are designed to absorb those elements."
+“It’s packed with antioxidants and vitamins E and F, [and] hair and skin are designed to absorb those elements,” she says.